lorig135/docsstyleguide/MinimalWritingStyle.md

 Think of minimal writing like a recipe in a cookbook.
 Recipes include precisely enough information about how to make something (like a cake), as well as the steps you need to follow to do so.

-When writing minimally, you provide only or exactly as much information as the user needs to either understand a concept or to accomplish a task.
+When writing minimally, you provide only/exactly as much information as the user needs to either understand a concept or a reference, or to accomplish a task.
 Note that the amount and complexity of information to include may vary, but it needs to be as specific and succinct as possible.

 Minimal writing is topic-based.
-There are three types of topics we will write about: concepts, tasks, and references.
-When we write about any of these topics, they should independent chunks of information that can stand alone (meaning little or no context is needed), and can also (eventually) be repurposed, and/or connected with other, independent and reusable chunks of information.
+The three main types of topics we will write about include concepts, tasks, and references.
+When we write about any of these topics, they should be written as independent chunks of information that can stand alone (meaning little or no context is needed), and can also (eventually) be repurposed, and/or connected with other, independent and reusable chunks of information.

-Note that the following recommendations currently apply to FR-hosted docs (PaaS).
-It will take some time to refine our writing style during the pilot phase.
-Once we have a good idea of what that will look like, we can begin work on a minimal writing style for self-hosted docs (not based in the cloud).
+Note that the following recommendations will be piloted with FR-hosted docs (FRaaS).
+It will likely take some time to refine our writing style during the pilot phase and may continue to be fluid.
+Once we have a decent idea of what that will look like, we can begin work on a minimal writing style for self-hosted docs (not based in the cloud).

 A minimal writing style for self-hosted docs might look different than that of the FR-hosted docs, given the differences in audiences (noobs vs. SMEs), the differences in content, as well as how it is consumed.